paperless-ngx/paperless-ngx/docs/configuration.rst

 PAPERLESS_ADMIN_USER=<username>
     If this environment variable is specified, Paperless automatically creates a superuser with the provided username at start.
-This is useful in cases where you can not run the `createsuperuser` command seperately, such as Kubernetes or AWS ECS.
+This is useful in cases where you can not run the `createsuperuser` command separately, such as Kubernetes or AWS ECS.

     Requires `PAPERLESS_ADMIN_PASSWORD` to be set.